 Frequently Asked Questions

 The purpose of couples counseling is to work through issues that create relationship conflict or disconnection—with the goal of restoring emotional intimacy.
 The majority of couples reach a point in their relationship in which they’re unable to work through issues on their own.
-It’s then that relationships typically deteriorate without professional intervention.
+Relationships typically deteriorate at this point in time without professional intervention.

 Couples counseling is designed to disrupt the unsatisfying status quo.
 Couples learn to work through issues without escalating or disconnecting.
-They read Dr. Rein’s book All In the Dialogue to learn the restorative skills that successful couples use and the corrosive tendencies they avoid.
-In counseling sessions, they learn how to implement those healthy skills.
+They read Dr. Rein’s book, All In the Dialogue, to learn about the skills that successful couples use.
+Couples use couples counseling sessions to practice and implement these skills.

-Dr. Rein has been a practicing psychologist for more than 30 years.
-He trained with Dr. John Gottman at the Gottman Institute in Seattle, considered the top marriage counselor and researcher in the country.
-Dr. Rein is certified as a Gottman Method Couples Counselor—one of only four in Massachusetts.
-Since he is one of the few therapists in Greater Boston who works exclusively with couples, your issues and themes will be quite familiar to him.
+Dr. Rein trained with Dr. John Gottman at the Gottman Institute in Seattle.
+Dr. Gottman is considered the top marriage counselor and researcher in the country.
+Dr. Rein is certified as a Gottman Method Couples Counselor—one of five in the Commonwealth of Massachusetts.
+Since he is one of the few therapists in Greater Boston who works exclusively with couples, in addition to practicing for over 30 years, your issues and themes will be quite familiar to him.

-In order to be effective, Dr. Rein needs to have a good understanding of your issues.
-In the first session he’ll begin by getting an overview of your relationship, learning some relationship history, and discussing the couples counseling goals.
+ln order to be effective, Dr. Rein needs to have a good understanding of your issues.
+He will also get an overview of the relationship, and some relationship history and discuss the couple’s counseling goals in the first session.

-In traditional Gottman Method Couples Counseling, the intake process is four and one-half hours.
-This could be three to six sessions even before starting the treatment.
+ln traditional Gottman Method Couples Counseling, the intake process is 4 1/2 hours.
+This could be 3-6 sessions even before starting the treatment.
 Dr. Rein finds that couples want to move from assessment/evaluation to treatment as quickly as possible.
-Usually he can get the essential information he needs in the first session, then start to address the couple’s issues in the second session.
+He finds that he can get the essential information he needs in the first session, and start to address the couple’s issues in the second session.